-Volunteer Opportunities on Biodynamic Farms and Gardens
+Volunteer Opportunities on Biodynamic Farms

 Thank you for your interest in volunteering on one of the biodynamic farms in the UK.
 All the farms listed welcome volunteers but some specify a minimum age.
 Please approach the farms directly.
 For those wishing to do an apprenticeship, please visit the apprenticeship learning page of the website.

 Practical Placements for School Children / Waldorf Pupils

 Demand for places can be quite high particularly during the summer months and it is advisable to write well in advance.
 As you will appreciate biodynamic farmers are very busy people and while they are keen for young people to come on to their farms they also expect them to take their work experience seriously and behave responsibly while on the farm.
 Work can involve a whole variety of activities on the farm and in the house.
 In most cases accommodation is provided on the farm, either in the house or in a caravan with meals being shared with the family.
 There may also be situations where students live with nearby families.

 Farm: 44 acre/18ha farm with a small beef suckler herd (Hereford), a few sheep and pigs (one breeding sow).
 Vegetables are grown on a field scale and in polytunnels to supply the farm community round the year.